shaisachs/the-recipe/README.md

 It's not every day one corresponds directly with a typewriter, so I suppose I should enjoy the moment.
 Pleased to make your acquaintance, and thanks ever so much for all your help with the great search, even if the outcome was not quite what I expected.

-Had you told me, a year ago, that you'd soon be sending me a thinly-veiled advertisement for Snuggle Inn(tm) chocolate chips, that would have been mildly interesting.
+Had you told me, a year ago, that I'd soon be receiving a thinly-veiled advertisement for Snuggle Inn(tm) chocolate chips, that would have been mildly interesting.
 But that a typewriter would be writing to me under cover of Augusta's name - well, that's another thing altogether!
 Bravo on a fine attempt.

 How, I wonder, did she train you to accomplish such an admirable - or, perhaps I should say, surprising - feat?
 Naturally I must assume that she's fed you our letters, every last one of them, the better to imitate them.
 Was that enough, I wonder?
 I suppose I'll never know, or in any case you'll never tell me.